aecyia/Sakura/README.md

 6. Play + Enjoy ♡
 7. Report any issues [here](https://github.com/aecyia/Sakura/issues)

-## Conflicts
+## Warnings

-+ Only use one recolour mod at a time
-+ Any other mod that changes the UI image assets
-+ If you have other mod packages that changes the assets, prioritize via `Resource.cfg` in your Mods folder
+Only use one recolour mod at a time!
+This will conflict with any other mod that changes the UI image assets.
+If you have other mod packages that changes these, prioritize via "Resource.cfg" in your Mods folder.

+The colours may appear different based on your computer’s brightness and colour settings.
+Especially when taking screenshots, it may come out as a super dark pink.

 ## What Sakura changes / will change